 Lac De Arcs Campground

-The Lac De Arcs campground is located in the Bow Valley Provincial Park, less than a 15 minute drive from the town of Canmore.
-Though the proximity to town makes this location ideal for visiting Canmore, the downfall is that this campground is located right along the Trans-Canada highway and is across from a concrete plant.
+The Lac De Arcs campground is located in the Bow Valley Provincial Park, less than a 15-minute drive from Canmore.
+Though the proximity to town makes this location ideal for visiting Canmore, the downfall is that this campground is located right along the Trans-Canada Highway and is across from a concrete plant.

 The traffic and factory noise here is high, so this may not be the best campsite for your dream nature getaway.
 Instead, this campground is a good home base if you are looking to explore the Canmore area, or is ideal for a single-night stay for travelers just passing through the area.

 The Lac De Arcs campsites are suited to RVs and tents.
-The tent sites have some trees for privacy, but are mostly in the open with little shade.
-With the campground on the Lac De Arcs, it has waterfront views and offers water activities.
+The tent sites have some trees for privacy but are mostly in the open with little shade.
+The campground on the Lac Des Arcs, has waterfront views and offers water activities.
 This lake is popular for windsurfing, paddling, and fishing.
 Be sure to purchase a fishing license before casting your line!

 - Reservation: Required